Cynthia-Ontiri/Dairy-Business/README.md

 Pull requests are welcome and please make sure to update tests as appropriate.

 ## Contact
 Incase of any query regarding the program, feel free to contact me through my github account under the user name Cynthia-Ontiri.
-You can as weel send me a message
+You may as well send me a direct message or a slack message.

 ## License